-- What does that vendor do with the information it gleans?
+- What does the vendor do with the information it gleans?

-Any compliance issues you have will depend on the nature of each cookie, but here are the top offenders:
+Any compliance issues you have will depend on the nature of each cookie, but top offenders include:

-Cookies without an expiration date (or with unnecessarily long expirations).
-While most privacy regulations don’t restrict the lifespan of cookies, you’re expected to expire your cookies within a reasonable time period.
-According to the ePrivacy Directive, persistent cookies (ones that don’t expire when you close your web browser) shouldn’t last longer than a year.
-After all, there isn’t much sense in tracking someone who hasn’t accessed your website in months or years.
+- Cookies without an expiration date (or unnecessarily long expirations): While most privacy regulations don’t restrict a cookie’s life span, your organization should expire its cookies within a reasonable time period.
+According to the GDPR, persistent cookies — those that don’t expire when you close a browser — shouldn’t last longer than a year.
+There’s not much sense in tracking someone who hasn’t accessed your site in months or years.

-Cookies installed without the user’s consent.
-Serving cookies without receiving user consent is a significant compliance problem, especially under the GDPR.
-Users need to be empowered to accept or deny any cookies that are not strictly necessary.
-You should provide accurate and specific information about the data each cookie tracks and its purpose in plain language before consent is received.
-It’s best to use a consent management platform to prevent cookies from serving before the user has given consent.
-This tool also records all visitor consents, so you can manage requests to withdraw consent and always have a log to protect yourself.
+- Cookies installed without a user’s consent: Under the GDPR, serving cookies without receiving user consent is a big compliance problem.
+Users must feel empowered to accept or deny any cookies that are not strictly necessary.
+Additionally, you should provide detailed information about the data each cookie tracks (and its purpose) before consent is received.
+Consider using a consent management platform to prevent cookies from serving before a user has consented.

-Cookies that track users in sensitive areas of your site.
-Certain areas or components of your website may involve sensitive user information.
-For instance, there’s a lot of private information behind the log-in of an online banking portal.
-If you use third-party cookies in these areas, you may lose control of that sensitive information to your vendors or their vendors.
+- Cookies that track users in sensitive site areas: Certain sections or components of your website may involve sensitive user information.
+For instance, a lot of private information exists behind the login of an online banking portal.
+If you use third-party cookies here, you may lose control of that sensitive data to vendors (and their vendors).

-Osano automatically displays and enforces the correct consent requirement based on the regulations and guidance specific to each visitor’s location.
-It also automatically blocks and unblocks third-party scripts to ensure unsanctioned third parties don't install cookies that get you in trouble.
+Based on the regulations specific to a visitor’s location, Osano automatically displays and enforces the correct consent requirement.
+It also blocks and unblocks third-party scripts to ensure unsanctioned third parties don't install problematic cookies.

-Legal requirements and the public’s knowledge about data privacy are growing every day.
-Compliance doesn’t have to be a burden.
-Use Osano to protect your organization and boost your bottom line.
-Get compliant now.
+Legal requirements and the public’s knowledge about data privacy are growing daily, but compliance doesn’t have to be a burden.
+Osano can protect your organization and boost your bottom line: Get compliant now.